Despite the endless middle schoolness of keeping favourites, for ten years now I have kept a list of films on a yellow scrap of paper by my desk.

 As with The Last Picture Show, one (or ten) I loved but which I must rewatch before commenting on.

 Yes, there is something horrifying behind the picket fence.
-Great examination of the psyche behind a national myth: that the 50s were a humdrum time of conformity.
+Great examination of the psyche behind a national myth: that the 50s were a humdrum time of conformity and ease.
 That’s a brilliant idea on its own.
-But pair with complex psychosexual dynamic, a bildungsroman, great tunes, and some scenes that put their nails into the soft tissue of the front brain.
+But pair with complex psychosexual dynamic, a bildungsroman, great tunes, and some scenes that press their nails into the soft tissue of the front brain.
 ‘Heineken?
 Fuck that shit.’

 The French Connection

 The car chase is likely a genre in itself.
 Here, the very best.